coconutpalm/xmind/README.md

 # Project status

-XMind is an open source project that contributes to building a cutting-edge brainstorming/mind-mapping facility, focused on both usability and extendability.
+XMind is a high-quality brainstorming/mind-mapping Eclipse RCP application, focused on both usability and extendability.
 It helps people in capturing ideas into visually self-organized charts and sharing them for collaboration and communication.
 Currently supporting mind maps, fishbone diagrams, tree diagrams, org-charts, logic charts, and even spreadsheets.
-Often used for knowledge management, meeting minutes, task management, and GTD.
+It is often used for knowledge management, meeting minutes, task management, and GTD.

 This version of XMind is fully buildable as an open-source project and produces Mac/Linux/Win32 RCP application binaries.
-It is currently a standalone RCP application and this application, while lacking the commercial features of XMind like Microsoft Word export is quite nice and very usable as it is.
+It is currently a standalone RCP application and this application, while lacking the commercial features of commercial XMind like Microsoft Word export is quite nice and very usable as it is.

-There is also a project inside the repo for building a P2 update site you can install into your Eclipse.
-If you choose this route, you should be aware that the result has some annoying, though generally not show-stopping glitches, noted below.
+There is also a project inside the repo for building a P2 update site that you can install into your Eclipse IDE.
+If you choose this route, you should be aware that the result has some annoying, though generally not show-stopping glitches, noted below under "to-do" items.
 Overall, if one is willing to overlook the current glitches, in its current state XMind is already a fantastic mind mapping addition to the Eclipse IDE.

 # XMind Potential